- What is branding?

 Similarly, Coca-Cola is a world-renowned brand famous for its unique color scheme, vibrant artwork, and consistent theme.
-Although they have changed its design and logo over the years, it has retained its original branding theme.
+Although they have changed their products' shape, package designs, and logo over the years, it has retained its original branding theme.

-However, just sticking to a color scheme or making a unique logo is just one part of branding…
+However, just sticking to a color scheme or making a unique logo is just a tiny part of branding…

 Why branding is important

 In general, the only bond between a company and a customer is that of the buying-selling relationship.
 However, when you create an effective brand, you can expand that bond into something far bigger!